-FIXED INCOME SECURITIES See Note 6 of the consolidated financial statements for a table showing the amortized cost, unrealized gains, unrealized losses and fair value for each type of fixed income security for the years ended December 31, 2005 and 2004.
+FIXED INCOME SECURITIES See Note 6 of the consolidated financial statements for a table showing the amortized cost, unrealized gains, unrealized losses and fair value for each type of fixed income security for the years ended December 31, 2006 and 2005.

-Municipal bonds, including tax-exempt and taxable securities, totaled \$4.44 billion, all of which were rated investment grade at December 31, 2005.
-Approximately 55.4% of the municipal bond portfolio was insured by six bond insurers and accordingly have a Moody's equivalent rating of Aaa or Aa.
-The municipal bond portfolio at December 31, 2005 consisted of approximately 250 issues from approximately 208 issuers.
-The largest exposure to a single issuer was approximately 5.2% of the municipal bond portfolio.
-Corporate entities were the ultimate obligors of approximately 19.1% of the municipal bond portfolio.
+Municipal bonds, including tax-exempt and taxable securities, totaled \$4.79 billion, all of which were rated investment grade at December 31, 2006.
+Approximately 56.6% of the municipal bond portfolio was insured by six bond insurers and accordingly have a Moody's equivalent rating of Aaa or Aa.
+The municipal bond portfolio at December 31, 2006 consisted of approximately 283 issues from approximately 239 issuers.
+The largest exposure to a single issuer was approximately 4.0% of the municipal bond portfolio.
+Corporate entities were the ultimate obligors of approximately 14.9% of the municipal bond portfolio.

-Corporate bonds totaled \$34.38 billion and 91.7% were rated investment grade at December 31, 2005.
-As of December 31, 2005, the portfolio contained \$16.31 billion of privately placed corporate obligations, 47.5% of the total corporate obligations in the portfolio, compared with \$15.82 billion at December 31, 2004.
-Approximately \$14.35 billion or 87.9% of the privately placed corporate obligations consisted of fixed rate privately placed securities.
-The benefits of fixed rate privately placed securities when compared to publicly issued securities are generally higher yields, improved cash flow predictability through pro-rata sinking funds, and a combination of covenant and call protection features designed to better protect the holder against losses resulting from credit deterioration, reinvestment risk or fluctuations in interest rates.
+Corporate bonds totaled \$34.31 billion and 91.1% were rated investment grade at December 31, 2006.
+As of December 31, 2006, the portfolio contained \$16.53 billion of privately placed corporate obligations or 48.2%, compared with \$16.31 billion or 47.5% at December 31, 2005.
+Included within privately placed corporate obligations are bank loans, which are primarily senior secured corporate loans, and other non-publicly traded corporate obligations.

+Approximately \$14.52 billion or 87.8% of the privately placed corporate obligations consisted of fixed rate privately placed securities.
+The primary benefits of fixed rate privately placed securities when compared to publicly issued securities may include generally higher yields, improved cash flow predictability through pro-rata sinking funds, and a combination of covenant and call protection features designed to better protect the holder against losses resulting from credit deterioration, reinvestment risk or fluctuations in interest rates.
 A disadvantage of fixed rate privately placed securities when compared to publicly issued securities is relatively reduced liquidity.
-At December 31, 2005, 89.7% of privately placed securities were rated investment grade.
+At December 31, 2006, 88.6% of the privately placed securities were rated investment grade.

-Foreign government securities totaled \$2.10 billion and 93.7% were rated investment grade at December 31, 2005.
+Foreign government securities totaled \$2.02 billion and 95.0% were rated investment grade at December 31, 2006.

-Mortgage-backed securities ("MBS") totaled \$5.69 billion at December 31, 2005, all of which were investment grade.
-Approximately 61.9% of the MBS portfolio consists of securities that were issued by, or have underlying collateral that is guaranteed by U.S. government agencies or U.S. government sponsored entities.
-For the remaining portion of the portfolio not guaranteed by U.S. government agencies or entities, approximately 89.6% had a Moody's rating of Aaa or a Standard & Poor's ("S&P") rating of AAA, the highest rating category.
+Mortgage-backed securities ("MBS") totaled \$4.52 billion, all of which were investment grade at December 31, 2006.
+The credit risk associated with MBS is mitigated due to the fact that 59.4% of the portfolio consists of securities that were issued by, or have underlying collateral that is guaranteed by U.S. government agencies or U.S. government sponsored entities.
 The MBS portfolio is subject to interest rate risk since price volatility and the ultimate realized yield are affected by the rate of prepayment of the underlying mortgages.

-Commercial mortgage-backed securities ("CMBS") totaled \$6.73 billion at December 31, 2005.
+Commercial mortgage-backed securities ("CMBS") totaled \$7.60 billion at December 31, 2006, nearly all were rated investment grade.
 CMBS investments primarily represent pools of commercial mortgages, broadly diversified across property types and geographical area.
 The CMBS portfolio is subject to credit risk, but unlike other structured products, is generally not subject to prepayment risk due to protections within the underlying commercial mortgages, whereby borrowers are effectively restricted from prepaying their mortgages due to changes in interest rates.
 Credit defaults can result in credit directed prepayments.
-Approximately 82.9% of the CMBS portfolio had a Moody's rating of Aaa or a Standard & Poor's rating of AAA, the highest rating category, at December 31, 2005.
+Approximately 72.0% of the CMBS portfolio had a Moody's rating of Aaa or a S&P or Fitch rating of AAA, the highest rating categories, at December 31, 2006.